 MDCC recognizes the needs of students, who because of various time or space barriers cannot attend the traditional classroom offerings of our courses.
-Through the use of the Internet, MDCC brings the opportunity for students to receive courses wherever internet access is available.
+Through the use of the Internet and Canvas, the current learning management system, MDCC brings the opportunity for students to receive courses wherever internet access is available.
 MDCC provides a growing number of credit courses through eLearning delivery.
-MDCC is an active participant in the Mississippi Virtual Community College (MSVCC), an on-line effort of 15 public Mississippi Community Colleges, further increasing the number of internet-based courses that are available.
-MDCC is one of 15 colleges participating in the Mississippi Virtual Community College, an on-line consortium comprised of Mississippi's public community colleges.
-Membership in the MSVCC enables Mississippi Delta Community College, along with the other participating colleges, to leverage their eLearning resources.

-Faculty and students participating in eLearning courses interact through phone, e-mail, discussion boards, chat rooms, and face to face meetings.
+Faculty and students participating in eLearning courses interact through phone, e-mail, discussion boards, chat rooms, and virtual meetings.
 These courses meet the same educational requirements as the traditional classroom, but in a more flexible format.
 Admission/Registration procedures for eLearning courses are the same as outlined for the traditional courses.
 Cost for eLearning courses are maintained at the same rate as the traditional courses plus an additional online fee.
-The majority of materials required for eLearning courses are available digitally (ebooks) and can be accessed once the course is active.
-The cost of digital materials for MDCC and some other community college course is automatically generated and will be added to the student's MyDelta account.
-However, some courses from MDCC and/or other community colleges may have additional fees not generated on the student's My Delta account.
+The majority of materials required for eLearning courses are available digitally (eBooks) and can be accessed once the course is active.
+The cost of digital materials for MDCC and some other community college course is automatically generated and will be added to the student's account.
+However, some courses from MDCC and/or other community colleges may have additional fees not generated on the student's account.
 Other textbooks and/or materials can be purchased in the MDCC Bookstore.